 Light paper from 90 g/m² to 120 g/m² is very suitable for technical drawings because, on this paper, precise, straight lines work best with hard pencils.
 If you draw with softer pencils on light paper, you have to expect that the dark lines can shine through the paper.
 Because light also means thin.

-But we should later make use of the wide range of different pencil hardnesses so that we can get the best out of our drawings.
+The next best pencil will do for a start.
+But you should later make use of the wide range of different pencil hardnesses so that you can get the best out of your drawings.
 Roughly summarized, the hard pencils allow precise but also light strokes.
 The soft pencils, on the other hand, draw organic, but also dark strokes.

 A simple drawing idea for beginners could be flowers or fruit.
 Somewhat more difficult, but also feasible for beginners, is the subject of drawing people.
 People are always a challenge, but if you start early and are patient with yourself, you will retain a lot of pleasure in drawing them.